the ideal day to expect the unexpected.

 God shows Himself through unexpected means, to unexpected people, answers prayers in unexpected ways and gave the world an unexpected savior.

-Perhaps it is a wise thing, where almighty God is concerned, to expect the unexpected.
+Perhaps it is a wise thing, where almighty God is concerned, to always expect the unexpected.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson